ucassee/Challenger-Deep-Microbes/README.md

 # Challenger-Deep-Microbes
-This repository is associated with the paper **Novel microbiomes and their ecological functions in Challenger Deep sediments**
+This repository is associated with the paper **Microbiomes in the Challenger Deep slope and bottom-axis sediments**

 ## Data